 Apple cider vinegar is made from apples/apple pectin.
 All vinegars are made from a liquid containing sugar, so apple vinegar begins as water and apples.
 When exposed to air, yeasts can grow, which cause the sugar to ferment and become alcohol.
 As it continues to ferment, natural (or added) acetic acid bacteria turn the alcohol into acetic acid, which is the main component of vinegar.
 Acetic acid is what gives vinegar its taste, smell and benefits.
 The word “vinegar” means “sour wine”, and indeed, red wine vinegar is simply red wine that’s been acetified.

-Apple Cider Vinegar Dosage for Dogs
+Apple Cider Vinegar for Dogs: Proper Dosage

 You’re familiar with apple cider vinegar as an ingredient in recipes, like salad dressings, dips, and drinks.
 It’s a healthy choice.